Growing Sukuma wiki in Kenya.

 - They find Sukuma wiki highly tasty

-- It is easy to cook compared to vegetables like managu, or Chinsaga that require more boiling time to be palatable.
+- Kale is easy to cook compared to vegetables like managu, or Chinsaga that require more boiling time to be palatable.

 - With only a few shillings you can feed a FAMILY OF 5 PEOPLE.
 That can’t be said of managu, Kunde or Chinsaga.

-- Easy to transport over long distances compared to traditional vegetables.
+- Kale is easy to transport over long distances compared to traditional vegetables.

 - Lower perishability compared to traditional vegetables.
 If kept in the right environment, it can stay fresh for up to 5 days unlike other green leafy vegetables.